 Anniversaries, birthdays, baby-namings, bar/bat mitzvah and other special occasions are appropriately shared at a Kiddush when you contribute to this fund.
 You may also wish to sponsor a special Kiddush to celebrate your simha.

 We use Etz Hayim Torah and Commentary, a contemporary text with user-friendly translations and extensive resources for study and Lev Shalem for Shabbat and Festivals.
 We offer the opportunity to dedicate these books in honor of someone, to mark a special occasion, or in memory of a loved one.
 Your dedicated book(s) will have a bookplate noting your contribution and the occasion you are marking.
 Etz Hayim dedications cost $100 each.
 If you wish to purchase a copy for personal use at home, the cost of the book is $125.
 Dedicated copies of Lev Shalem are $54 each.
+If you wish to purchase a copy for your personal use at home, the cost is $54.

 Established by the Goodell family in memory of Roz Goodell.
 Donations support formal and informal Jewish education, adult education, and our Roz Goodell Religious School.